Pennsylvania is the poster child for gerrymandering.

 Consider Pennsylvania’s 7th Congressional District, nicknamed “Goofy kicking Donald.”
 It’s regularly described as one of the most gerrymandered districts in the country.

 We don’t have to let them.
-Bills have already been introduced in the PA House and Senate to establish an independent citizens commission, which will draw equitable lines that reflect real communities, free from partisan and financial influence.
+Bills have already been introduced in the PA House and Senate to establish an independent citizens commission to draw fair lines that reflect real communities